Privacy Policy

 If you know or suspect that anyone other than you knows your user identification code or password, you must promptly notify us at info@wittosis.com.
 Notwithstanding any other terms pertaining to our right to disable or block access to your account, we reserve the right to disable or block your account at any time where it is suspected that unauthorised access has been made.

-We may collect and store personal data on your device using application data caches and browser web storage (including HTML5) and other technology.
+We may collect and store personal data on your device using application data caches and browser web storage (including HTML5), and similar technologies may involve cookies or equivalent tracking tools.
+Please refer to our Cookie Policy for detailed information on the types of cookies we use, their purpose, and how you can manage your preferences.

 4. Data retention